 My greatest achievement was marrying my soulmate, Gry, we reside in her native Denmark, together with our two beautiful daughters.
 We both love cooking, yoga, and sharing our passions, which lead us to launching Pacati Yoga.

 I can see now the map of my life.
 Tracking back the parts where I fell down and the lessons I learned, I can honestly say that I would do it all over again because every single event in my life has taught me something good, something very valuable about who I am and what my real purpose in life is.
 I am proud of myself and the choices I made.
 Today I am in peace, yet, I know that I still have a lot to learn and grow - this motivates me to get up each morning with a smile and open my heart to welcome whatever comes my way with gratitude.
+When I am not in the yoga room I love spending time in my new business adventure doing private tequila tasting with tequila-tasting.dk .

 I was always 'my own' from an early age - curious, loved to explore and didn't care much about blending in - yet my childhood was filled with good memories shared with my parents and my siblings.
 Born and raised in Denmark, in a house filled with the melody of my father's trumpet and the warmth from my mother's passion for teaching, I grew up loving music and books.